 DEQ incorporated by reference most federal rules enacted through June 30, 2015.

 DEQ is aligning its hazardous waste fees to better support program needs.
 The fees will ensure DEQ continues to implement the state’s federally delegated hazardous waste management program while providing technical assistance to many more business.
 These fees will affect approximately 500 sites generating hazardous waste and two businesses operating permitted treatment, storage, and disposal facilities.

 On July 18, 2019, the Oregon Environmental Quality Commission approved a fee increase that will be phased in over six years.
 For those fees, DEQ will invoice generators and permitted facilities at the new rate starting July 21, 2019.
 The invoice will be based on waste generated from January 2018 to December 2018 as reported to DEQ in 2019.
 Each subsequent phase of the fee increase will take effect on January 1 of each year.

-Federal rules pending Oregon review - starting late 2019
+Federal rules pending Oregon review - starting mid-2020